MargotSirdey/python-packaging/README.md

 # About
-This repository contains a Python packaging course designed for UNIL.
+This repository contains a Python packaging course designed for some UNIL courses.
 The course takes place on the 20th of February, 2024.

 > **Note:** The Julia packaging course is available here: [julia-packaging](https://github.com/Unil-SGC/julia-packaging).